Christoph16478/iq/iq_python.md

 ----

-**What is pep 8?**
+**What is PEP 8?**

-PEP stands for Python Enhancement Proposal.
+PEP stands for __Python Enhancement Proposal__.
 It is a set of rules that specify how to format Python code for maximum readability.

 ----

 **What are the benefits of using Python?**

-The benefits of using python are-
+The benefits of using python are:

 _Easy to use_ – Python is a high-level programming language that is easy to use, read, write and learn.